 |Sherwood Foresters (Notts and Derby Regiment)||3209 & 200905||1/5th Battalion

+He was one of five serving Curzon brothers.
 Alfred was born on 28th July 1884 and was a gritstone quarryman before he joined the Sherwood Foresters.
-He entered France in March 1915 and was killed on 1st July 1916 aged thirty-two; he is remembered on the Thiepval Memorial.
+He entered France in March 1915 and was killed in action, aged thirty-two, at Gommecourt on 1 July 1916: the first day of the Battle of the Somme.
+At first he was reported as ‘missing’, then perhaps a prisoner of war, before confirmation that he had been killed.
+He has no known grave, though is listed on the Thiepval Memorial, France, and on the war memorial at Crich.

 Awarded Victory, British War and 15 Star Medals.